designhammer/wordpress-starter-theme/README.md

 ## Getting Started

-1. Search and replace every instenace of the following three word instances with the new theme name.
+1. Search and replace every instenace of the following three words with the new theme name.
 "STARTER", "Starter", and "starter".
 2. Move `.editorconfig` and `composer.json` files to the root of the new websites repo.
 Composer will install the [PHP CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/) tools used for PHP linting.
 It also installs [deployer](https://deployer.org/), but if you don't need it, remove it from the composer file before running `composer install`.

 ### Using the theme task runner